Welcome FAQs

 (vero;2020-May-31)

-The Snowdonia National Park is home to Snowdon, the highest mountain from England and Wales culminating at 1085m and counts many attractive summits.
+The Snowdonia National Park is home to Snowdon, the highest mountain of England and Wales culminating at 1085m and counts many attractive summits.
 The mountains are a magnet for walkers and Snowdon itself sees a lot of visitors thanks to the Snowdon Mountain Railway which brings tourists from the town of Llanberis right up to the summit.
 There are a multitude of trails and breathtaking sceneries to be had.
 Hiking in Snowdonia can be a bit strenuous and the weather not always auspicious which makes the area a demanding territory which should not be taken lightly; the 1953 Everest expedition for example trained there before going off to the Himalayas for the real thing.

 Pick your area: Snowdon Glyderau Carneddau Moel Hebog South Snowdonia